Instant Pot Chicken Noodle with Crispy Skin

 449 cal per bowl.
 Full nutrition facts can be found here.

-In the recipe, I mention that one of your options for cooking the egg noodles is to dump it in with all the other ingredients and pressure cook them.
+Earlier, I mentioned that one of your options for cooking the egg noodles is to dump it in with all the other ingredients and pressure cook them.
 Wouldn’t this disintegrate the noodles?
 Well, they won’t dissolve into the soup into one mushy mass, but they will end up very, very soft.
-Many of you might balk at the thought of pasta so overcooked it’s falling apart, but tbh this is a special pleasure of mine when I eat chicken noodle soup.
+Many of you may balk at the thought of pasta so overcooked it’s falling apart, but tbh this is a special pleasure of mine when I eat chicken noodle soup.

 So why do I love uber soft noodles?
 One word: TIMMIES.

-The best part of our weekend trips to the mountains when I was a kid was the lunch at Tim Hortons on our way back into the city.
+I grew up near Banff and as a kid we’d drive out to the mountains a lot.
+The best part of those weekend trips was the lunch at Tim Hortons on our way back into the city.
 I don’t think the location exists anymore, but it was a lifesaver back when it was open.
 This little Tim’s in the middle of nowhere seemed to be the only place to get food for miles, and it was always jam-packed with people decked out in winter gear.
 It felt sooo good to relax after a tiring day of skiing or hiking, and sit down with a club sandwich and a paper container of chicken noodle soup.

 Man, I loved that chicken noodle soup.
 As a dumb kid with no sense of fine cuisine, the salty soup, the savoury taste of the chicken, and the soft bits and pieces of pasta and veg was everything.
 So yeah, Tim Hortons may not be setting the standard for haute cuisine, but their chicken noodle soup is still my favourite.

-Please note, if you use the first option to cook your Instant Pot chicken noodle, it’s important to let some pressure release naturally for ten minutes, to allow the pasta starch to settle.
+Please note, if you choose this option for cooking your Instant Pot chicken noodle, let it natural release ten minutes.
+This allows the pasta starch to settle.
 If you quick release immediately after the Instant Pot turns off, you’ll spray hot starchy water everywhere.

 Of course, if you like your noodles more al dente, go with the second or third option for cooking your noodles, which allows you to adjust their doneness to your preference.